ulfschneider/ulf.website/content/posts/agile/2013-03-26-self-organization.md

 ## Anti-fragility

 Nassim Nicholas Taleb coined the term anti-fragility [Taleb 2012].
 Anti-fragility does not mean robustness.
 Robustness is the ability of a system to resist changes without modifying its initial stable structure.
 Anti-fragility is more.
 It is the ability to become stronger through drawbacks, impacts or enhanced demands.
 If you lift 50 kilograms on one day, your body starts preparing to lift 51 kilograms on the next day.
 You become stronger because you are getting trained.
 The same is true for self-organizing teams.
 As long as the task of the team is clear, the team will start to orient itself on the mission.
-The job is allowed to be demanding – but it has to be clear, and the team must be emancipated to change structures and adapt.
+The job is allowed to be demanding—but it has to be clear, and the team must be emancipated to change structures and adapt.

 ## Reflection